American Dagger (Acronicta Americana)

 Sexual Dimorphism: Present

-Color and Appearance: When opened, the wings appear dark grey.
+Color and Appearance: When the wings are opened they appear dark grey.
 Black zig zag lines run up and down through the forewings.
 Varied patterns like black and white checks, black rings, and a white band are also seen throughout the fore and hind wings.
 The color pattern of the hind wings differs in both the sexes.
 For males, a part of it is light gray, while in females it is completely dark.
-When closed, the wings appear dull gray without any markings.
+When the wings are closed, they are dull gray without any markings.

 Average wingspan: 5 to 6.5 cm